dengyuyueyuyue/dengyuyue.github.io/content/english/homepage_index.md

 # Features
 features:
-  - title: "What's Included in Hugoplate"
+  - title: "Brief introduction of Han's lab"
     image: "/images/service-1.png"
     content: "Hugoplate is a comprehensive starter template that includes everything you need to get started with your Hugo project.
 What's Included in Hugoplate"
     bulletpoints: